Raise Capital Using Revenue-Based Financing

 If the deal is not fair and reasonable as perceived by the issuer they will seek funding elsewhere.

-Similarly, if the investor does not believe the terms of the royalty deal are a good balance
+Similarly, if the investor does not believe the terms of the Revenue-Based Financing deal are a good balance

 between risk and reward they will pass on the opportunity.

-The great advantage for investors in buying royalties from companies having revenues is that total loss,
+The great advantage for investors in Revenue-Based Financing from companies having revenues is that total loss,

-so common in high return promising ventures, is highly unlikely as the agreed level of royalties are deducted
+so common in high return promising ventures, is highly unlikely as the agreed level of payments are deducted

-from the amount received by the royalty issuer at the time of receipt.
+from the amount received by the issuer at the time of receipt.

-Therefore, for so long as there are revenues there will be royalty payments.
+Therefore, for so long as there are revenues there will be Revenue-Based Financing payments.

-The level or even total of cumulative royalties received can be disappointing,
+The level or even total of cumulative Revenue-Based Financing received can be disappointing,

 especially if the expectations were unrealistic, but there will have been a return on the investment.